 Both an en bloc capsulectomy and total capsulectomy produce the same result: the implant and its entire capsule are removed from the body.
 The difference lies in how they are removed.
 During a total capsulectomy, a small incision is made in the capsule through which the implant can be removed.
 The capsule is then clamped closed and removed.

 Outside of rupture or a positive diagnosis of BIA-ALCL, a total capsulectomy is often the best option for fully removing all tissue that has come in contact with the breast implant without needing a large incision or complicating the procedure unnecessarily.
 Once the implant is removed from the capsule, the capsule will collapse enough to allow removal through a smaller incision.
 This is the technique our doctors use most often for patients who have symptoms of breast implant illness.

 Many of our patients are surprised to find that breast implant removal recovery is quicker and more comfortable than their primary breast augmentation.
 Patients are typically able to return to non-strenuous work and most regular activities within 3 – 5 days.

 You may be sent home with drains to ensure fluid does not accumulate and to help ensure your comfort and speedy healing.
-You’ll want to take it easy for a few days as your body heals; Dr. Clark may prescribe you pain medication to alleviate any discomfort, though most patients switch to an over-the-counter pain reliever after a day or two.
+You’ll want to take it easy for a few days as your body heals; your surgeon may prescribe you pain medication to alleviate any discomfort, though most patients switch to an over-the-counter pain reliever after a day or two.

 It’s normal to feel some tenderness around the incisions, along with some slight bruising and swelling.
 Discomfort or tightness of the breast is also normal, though it is typically easy to tolerate.